terascope/teraslice/docs/packages/data-mate/overview.md

 ### toTitleCase

-`toTitleCase(input) - Converts a string, or an array of strings to title case`
+`toTitleCase(input, context) - Converts a string, or an array of strings to title case`

 `returns null if input is null/undefined`